Appearance

 Returns:

-{ String | Array<String> }
+{ String | Array<String> }Example:

-city_input.value == 'Montevideo' languages_input.value == ['English', 'Spanish']
+city_input.value == 'Montevideo' languages_input.value == ['English', 'Spanish']TIP

 Use

-instead when making assertions, or pass:with
+have_valueinstead when making assertions, or pass:withtofind_field.

 visible?